Section 25-25 of the Income Tax Assessment Act 1997 provides that Borrowing Expenses in Australia may be tax deductible. Find out how in this article.

 When borrowing money, there are often many expenses incurred.
 These expenses may be tax deductible if the borrowed money is used to produce assessable income.

-For example, section 25-25 of the Income Tax Assessment Act 1997 (ITAA 1997) is a section that specifically provides a deduction for expenditure incurred in borrowing money to the extent that the money is used for the purpose of producing assessable income.
+For example, section 25-25 of the Income Tax Assessment Act 1997 (ITAA 1997) is a section that specifically provides a deduction for expenditure incurred in borrowing money to the extent that the money is used to produce assessable income.

-Section 25-30 of ITAA 1997 provides a deduction for expenses incurred by a taxpayer in discharging a mortgage where the money has been used for the purpose of producing assessable income.
+Section 25-30 of ITAA 1997 provides a deduction for expenses incurred by a taxpayer in discharging a mortgage where the money has been used to produce assessable income.

 Of course, the interest paid on the borrowed monies may also be deductible where certain criteria are met.

-This section provides a specific deduction for borrowing expenses to the extent that the money is used for the purpose of producing assessable income (e.g. to buy a rental property).
-The section is necessary as where such expenditure is of a capital nature it will not be deductible under the general deduction section – sec 8-1 of ITAA 1997.
+This section provides a specific deduction for borrowing expenses to the extent that the money is used to produce assessable income (e.g. to buy a rental property).
+The section is necessary as to where such expenditure is of a capital nature it will not be deductible under the general deduction section – sec 8-1 of ITAA 1997.

-These are expenses which relate to the actual borrowing of monies.
+These are expenses that relate to the actual borrowing of monies.
 Typically, these would include costs such as: